-An African American woman named Bertie Brown, also known as Birdie, made moonshine at her homestead in Fergus County, Montana.
+A Black woman homesteader named Bertie Brown, also known as Birdie, made moonshine at her homestead in Fergus County, Montana.
 She was one of Montana’s Whiskey Women.
 Her ‘white lightning’ was said to be some of the very best in the area.
 Unfortunately, her still exploded in 1933, taking her with it.

 Nancy the Moonshiner